Aaron98990/ways-of-the-game/misconduct.md

 >
 > 12.4 Disciplinary action

 A referee cannot give a caution or send-off to an outside agent (e.g. spectator, ball kid).
-In the cases where the referee want an outside agent or sent-off person removed, the referee can suspend the game until that happens.
+In the cases where the referee wants an outside agent or sent-off person removed, the referee can suspend the game until that happens.
 If the outside agent or sent-off person remains, the referee can abandon the match.

 > The referee: stops, suspends or abandons the match for any offences or because of outside interference Law 5.3